czertyaka/codiri/docs/reference-database.md

 ## Roughness

 Terrain roughness values for each terrain type.
-Table should define roughness for at leas four terrain types:
+Table should define roughness for at least four terrain types:
 - greenland;
 - agricultural;
 - forest;